The A1C, a Glycated hemoglobin, is a form of hemoglobin that is measured primarily to identify the three-month average blood glucose concentration.

 Where to Buy

-You can buy your A1C kits here or at Walmart, Walgreens, CVS, or anywhere with a pharmacy.
+You can buy your A1C kits here or, Walgreens, CVS, or anywhere with a pharmacy.
 Walgreens carries their own A1C test kit and it costs about $40 and comes with two tests.
 There is a very high accuracy rate for the Walgreens test.